YOLO: An Efficient Terahertz Band Integrated Sensing and Communications Scheme with Beam Squint: Simulation Results

 It can be seen from Fig.~10(a) that $\rm RMSE_\theta$ keeps decreasing as SNR increases.
-For $(M_1,M_2)=(2048,2515)$, the average $\rm RMSE_\theta$ is $0.07^\circ$ when SNR is $0$ dB, and reaches $0.035^\circ$ when SNR increases to $15$ dB.
+For the YOLO scheme, the average $\rm RMSE_\theta$ is $0.08^\circ$ when SNR is $-10$ dB, and reaches $0.02^\circ$ when SNR increases to $15$ dB.
 Comparing the curves corresponding to different targets, we find that the closer the target is to $0^\circ$, the lower the $\rm RMSE_\theta$ will be.
-This phenomenon is due to the non-uniformity of the angle distribution of the beam squint in CBS-beamforming as shown in Fig.~3(b).
-It can be analyzed from (13) that there are more subcarriers distributed around $0^\circ$, and thus the angle spacing between adjacent subcarriers is smaller, which means that the angle sensing error will also be smaller around $0^\circ$.
-In addition, by comparing the solid line and the dotted line, we see that when the number of subcarriers $M$ increases, the $\rm RMSE_\theta$ will decrease.
+This phenomenon is due to the non-uniformity of the angle distribution of the beam squint in CBS-beamforming as shown in Fig.~4(b).
+It can be seen from (12) that there are more subcarriers distributed around $0^\circ$, and thus the angle spacing between adjacent subcarriers is smaller, which means that the angle sensing error will also be smaller around $0^\circ$.
+In addition, by comparing the solid line and the dotted line, we see that MYOLO has better angle sensing performance than YOLO.

-Fig.~10(b) shows the $\rm RMSE_r$ for different targets.
-It is seen from figure that the $\rm RMSE_r$ decreases as the SNR increases.
-When $(M_1,M_2)$ is fixed, the $\rm RMSE_r$ of the target is larger if the target is father away.
-More importantly, when the number of subcarriers is small, $\rm RMSE_r$ decreases slowly with the increase of SNR.
-The reason is that when $M$ is small, the mutual interference between the peak sidelobe subcarriers of targets is large in YOLO scheme, resulting in a higher theoretical lower bound of distance estimation error.
-When $M$ is large enough, the dotted line shows that $\rm RMSE_r$ can rapidly decrease with the increase of SNR.
-Hence the YOLO scheme expects to use more subcarriers to obtain higher localization accuracy.